clovis-de-melo/python-studies/README.md

 Repository created in order to study and test Python programming language.

+Feel free to fork this repository.

 ## Main notes

 `What is Python?`

-Created by Guido van Rossum, and released in 1991, Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
+Created by Guido van Rossum (Dutch mathematician and computer programmer), and released in 1991, Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
 Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.

 Python is widely used in: